ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 You will use a configuration file to specify your input to ElasticBLAST.
 Once you have written the configuration file, you'll just need to tell ElasticBLAST about it when invoked.

 Start by, copying the configuration file shown below.
-Using an editor, write this text to a new file called "BDQE.ini".
+Using an editor, write this text to a new file called "BDQA.ini".
 Vi is pre-installed in the CloudShell.
 Instructions for installing nano on the CloudShell can be found `here <https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#installing-software>`__.